marksutton/EART40003-Programming-for-Geoscientists/functions.md

 Note - this page only lists functions - for methods of objects, see the methods section of the [index page](index.md).

+There are separate files for numpy and matplotlib functions!

 ------------

 Functions are given as: